Do you think that online stores are only about showcasing your products to customers?

 When deciding your niche, avoid overcrowded and brand-dominated niches.
 While competition lets you know that there is an existing market for your product, a crowded market does you no good.

-To start a successful online business, you need to decide the products you want to sell.
+When opening an online store, you need to decide the products you want to sell.

 You can sell:

-You can perform further research on your competitors to decide the range of products you can sell.
+You can perform further research on your competitors to decide the range of products to sell.

 Research their business models and their trending products.
 Find out what you can emulate and pick actionable ideas.